Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 The characteristic class ring of a \(3\)-dimensional quadric hypersurface \(\dynkin C{*x}\) is generated by the relations

 where \(\delta\) is the characteristic class of a certain line bundle \cite{McKay:2011} p.~23, table~3.
 Comparing the two equations for \(c_3\), we find first that \(\varepsilon=3\delta/5\) in Dolbeault cohomology, and then plug in to find the surprising relation \(c_3=0\).
 So every minimal \(\dynkin[parabolic=2]C3\)-geometry has \(c_3=0\), which is not clear from looking at the model.
-The tally of \(\dynkin[parabolic=2]C3\) is \(3\), visible in the Hasse diagram of the root lattice of \(\dynkin[parabolic=2]C3\) on p.~44, \cite{McKay:2020}, which in this example provides no further information.
+As we will see when we define tallies, the tally of \(\dynkin[parabolic=2]C3\) is \(3\), visible in the Hasse diagram of the root lattice of \(\dynkin[parabolic=2]C3\) on p.~44, \cite{McKay:2020}, which in this example provides no further information.
 Since \(c_1^4=0\), the Kodaira dimension is at most three.
-By theorem~\vref{thm:Iitaka.group.scheme}, (after perhaps replacing \(M\) by a finite covering space)\(M\) is an abelian group scheme of dimension \(7\), with ample base of dimension at most \(3\), so fibers of dimension at least \(4\). \end{example}
+By theorem~\vref{thm:Iitaka.group.scheme}, assuming that \(M\) does not contradict the abundance conjecture, after perhaps replacing \(M\) by a finite covering space, \(M\) is an abelian group scheme of dimension \(7\), with ample base of dimension at most \(3\), so fibers of dimension at least \(4\). \end{example}